Crux-One/rust-in-cloud-run/README.md

 ```
 $ docker buildx build . --platform linux/amd64 -t tiny-runner --no-cache
 ```
-You can also get same result.
+You can also get the same result with the following script running.
 ```
 $ ./docker-build-x86.sh
 ```